Airlie Beach restaurants to enjoy before bareboating in the Whitsundays

 Here are some of our restaurant recommendations that you might like to visit while in Airlie Beach.

-For a fine dining experience that’s only a short walk from the marina, book a table at Clipper Restaurant.
+For a fine dining experience that’s only a short walk from the marina, book a table at The Rocks Restaurant & Bar.
 Enjoy a 5 minute stroll along the waterfront boardwalk from your boat to the resort, and enjoy pool-side waterfront dining in the restaurant.

 Northerlies Bar & Grill